bomonike/bomonike.github.io/mondrian-gen.md

 <a name="TheProgram"></a>

-This article describes how non-programmers can use my Python AI program at
+This article describes how non-programmers can use my Python CLI AI program at:

    <ul><a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/mondrian-gen.py">https://github.com/wilsonmar/python-samples/blob/master/mondrian-gen.py</a></ul>